 (A) Axiom TDM Limited (“Axiom“) has developed certain software applications and platforms which it makes available to subscribers via the internet on a pay-per-use basis.

-(B) The Customer (as set out in the Order Form) wishes to use Axiom’s service in its business operations.
+(B) The Customer (as set out in the Order Summary) wishes to use Axiom’s service in its business operations.

-(C) Axiom has agreed to provide and the Customer has agreed to take and pay for Axiom’s service on the terms of the Order Form and these conditions (together the “Agreement”).
+(C) Axiom has agreed to provide and the Customer has agreed to take and pay for Axiom’s service on the terms of the Order Summary and these conditions (together the “Agreement”).

 In these conditions the following expressions shall have the following meanings unless inconsistent with the context:

-“Account Activation Date” means the Account Activation Date set out in the Order Form.
+“Account Activation Date” means the Account Activation Date set out in the Order Summary.

-“Additional Services” those additional services provided by Axiom from time to time in accordance with an Order Form.
+“Additional Services” those additional services provided by Axiom from time to time in accordance with an Order Summary.

-“Authorised Users” means the number of Fee Earners Subscribers and the Administrator Subscribers set out in the Order Form.
+“Authorised Users” means the number of Fee Earners Subscribers and the Administrator Subscribers set out in the Order Summary.

 “Authorised Users’ Representative” the representative nominated by the Customer and notified to Axiom from time to time.

-“Commencement Date” the date of signature of the Order Form.
+“Commencement Date” the date as per the Order Summary.